BarisAlbayrakIEEE/StructuralAnalysis/README.md

 1. The user requests an analysis on an SC with type and index,
 2. The CS asks to the DAG to create a temporary Bind SC object corresponding to the type and index,
 3. The CS exposes the Bind object to python and requests an SP analysis,
-4. If needed, the SP analysis function creates a Python object (e.g. SP_Py_CS_EO_Panel) wrapping the Bind object,
+4. If needed, the SP analysis function creates a Python object (e.g. SP_EO_Panel) wrapping the Bind object,
 5. The SP analysis function performs the calculations and updates the results (i.e. Bind SAR object composed by the Bind SC object),
 6. The CS reads the results and updates CS SAR object stored by the DAG or MySQL DB,
 7. The CS releases all temporary shared objects.